Chilean rodeo: Internationalisation

 During the 1990s rodeo began to spread to Argentina, especially within Mendoza province.
 In 1993 the first rodeo arena was built in Argentina, in the town Tunuyán.
-Following this, Argentinian riders were invited to participate in the Chilean Rodeo National Championship.
-In January 2018, an agreement was signed between the Chilean Rodeo Federation and the Cuyo Rodeo Association (Argentinian Riders' Association), agreeing that Argentinian Cuyo riders and Chilean riders could participate in both Chilean and Argentinian sponsored rodeos.
+Following this, Argentine riders were invited to participate in the Chilean Rodeo National Championship.
+In January 2018, an agreement was signed between the Chilean Rodeo Federation and the Cuyo Rodeo Association (Argentine Riders' Association), agreeing that Argentine Cuyo riders and Chilean riders could participate in both Chilean and Argentine sponsored rodeos.
 Arenas have been constructed in Argentina and the sport is gaining supporters daily.
-In Argentina the rodeo is known as "rodeo cuyano" and it is distinct from the Chilean rodeo because the riders wear traditional gaucho clothing, which is a typical and historical style of clothing from Argentinian rural areas.
+In Argentina the rodeo is known as "rodeo cuyano" and it is distinct from the Chilean rodeo because the riders wear traditional gaucho clothing, which is a typical and historical style of clothing from Argentine rural areas.
 In Uruguay, interest in rodeos has also grown.

 In 2005 the first International Rodeo Championship was held in Argentina and was won by Chilean riders Luis Eduardo Cortés and José Urrutia.
 That same year, the rider Alfonso Navarro obtained the title of champion in the traditional Gold Brake event which is held in Brazil.
 The event was and still is attended by representatives of different countries of the Southern Cone and Brazil.
 The participants compete in different events on Criollo horses.

 On 1 May 2009 according to the framework of the Expo FICCC, the most important Criollo horse exhibition in the history of Latin America took place.
 The rodeo was held in Esteio, Porto Alegre, Brazil.
 For the event, a new rodeo arena was built in Esteio.
 The champions were José Astabiriaga and Alfredo Moreno.